Pamblam/iLoveLAMP/README.md

  - Resources module
  - Write some documentation in the Wiki
  - Figure out what the licenses are for each of the 3rd party libraries and include them in the README
+ - Implement some kind of upload progress display when uploading large files

 <hr>